-A good example of this, in an unrelated industry – even if on a much smaller scale, is – cellphones.
-I know personally that I’ve switched from one carrier to another even though the monthly cost doubled, in order to get better internet coverage.
+A good example of this, in an unrelated industry, is cell phones.
+I know personally that I’ve switched from one carrier to another, even though the monthly cost doubled, in order to get better internet coverage.

 The last thing we want to be seen as – is a commodity.
-The way to not be seen as such, lies in the questions asked at the initial consultation.
-Many already do a great job on this of course.
-The person asking the questions, is the one in control of the conversation.
-So, getting key questions answered will direct the client to look at value and take their mind of pure cost.
-I have seen many prospects pay as much as three times what they paid their previous accountant, when they saw value in doing so.
+The way to not be seen as such lies in the questions asked at the initial consultation.
+The person asking the questions is the one in control of the conversation.
+So, getting key questions answered will direct the client to look at value and take their mind off pure cost.
+I have seen many prospects pay as much as three times what they paid their previous accountant when they saw value in doing so.

-A structured approach to each new client complimentary consultation is recommended.
+A structured approach to each new client’s complimentary consultation is highly recommended to avoid being viewed as a commodity and to establish a partnership with your clients.
 Some examples of key questions to ask in this approach are:

-For more information on how to build value in the initial consultation and how to structure your fees, contact Ciara MacMahon, of Phase Two Management.
+For more information on how to build value in the initial consultation and about providing our Business Profit Maximizer Program to your clients, contact Ciara MacMahon of Phase Two Management.